SCons/scons/src/README.txt

 EXECUTION REQUIREMENTS
 ======================

-Running SCons requires Python version 2.4 or later.
+Running SCons requires Python version 2.7.*.
+Currently it does not run on the Python 3.x release.
 There should be no other dependencies or requirements to run SCons.
 (There is, however, an additional requirement to *install* SCons from this particular package; see the next section.)